projectcalico/calico/security/auto-host-endpoints.md

 EOF
 ```

-> Note: this policy does not affect egress from pods on the hosts.
+> Note: This policy does not affect egress from pods on the hosts.
 Host endpoints only enforce policy that originate from or terminate at the host.
 {: .alert .alert-info}

 ### Above and beyond